Sunday, June 25, 2023

 There is No Good Place to Be on a Warming Earth

-As I have remarked time and again, the larger part of contemporary environmentalism--especially its more mainstream portions--have been founded on the darkest, most pessimistic Counter-Enlightenment thinking.
-Premised on postmodernism and Malthusianism; regarding the broad public as a "swinish multitude"; and denying any hope of positive social or political change; it screams about the danger--while incapable of offering anything in the way of hope.
+As I have remarked time and again, a very large part of contemporary environmentalism--and certainly its more mainstream portion--has been founded on the darkest, most pessimistic Counter-Enlightenment thinking.
+Premised on postmodernism and Malthusianism; regarding the broad public as a "swinish multitude"; and denying any hope of positive social or political change; it screams about the danger--while being incapable of offering anything in the way of hope.

 The result is that defeatism is all that is left to it, one expression of which is its haste to tell everyone that they are about to be dehoused.
 Live on a coastline?
 Sorry, you will just have to move.
 (They seem to especially love telling this to people in places like Miami and New Orleans--their "party town" image, perhaps, which proper Malthusians cannot possibly approve.)
 Live in an arid region?
 That's not going to be viable anymore.
 (The coastal folks have too much water, but they are going to have too little.)
 The tropics?
 Better find somewhere else to live.
 (Go north--to whatever isn't too coastal or too arid.)
 And this or that realization is followed up by images of latterday Volkerwanderung as millions, billions, relocate.
 However, anyone of even slight intelligence should be able to see that all of this quickly adds up to there being nowhere left to go--especially as unchecked global warming will mean that the situation will keep worsening, that the sea level will, for example, keep rising, so that areas that appeared safe at one point cease to be so not long after.
-And it can be in no other way given that human reliance on freshwater supplies, productive farmland and water transport means that the world will depend on areas vulnerable to any worsening of the situation--while the losses of those areas will mean disruption going far beyond even the colossal human relocations.
-One would have far more people living on far less of the Earth's surface, and getting along on less of its resources, than they are now.
+And it cannot be any other way given that human reliance on freshwater supplies, productive farmland and water transport mean a continued collective dependence on areas particularly vulnerable to any worsening of the situation--while the losses of those areas will mean disruption going far beyond even the colossal human relocations.
+One would have more people living on far less of the Earth's surface, and getting along on far less of its resources, than they are now.

-Meanwhile, how the world has dealt with its existing refugee crisis, the worst since World War II but nothing next to the movements those speculating about such movements anticipate, does not inspire great confidence in the readiness to accommodate the dispossessed.
+Meanwhile, how the world has dealt with its current refugee crisis, the worst since World War II but nothing next to the movements those speculating about such movements anticipate, does not inspire great confidence in the readiness of societies to accommodate the displaced on even a much smaller scale than they imagine.

 All of this reveals this idea of vast relocations--especially in a world of hundreds of nation-states with all their borders--as the utmost silliness, though in fairness, I strongly suspect that were the troubles to run unchecked the frail international system, already bedeviled by what may be the greatest war danger in human history, would likely have long since escalated to the point of a devastating conflict before it comes to anything like forced mass relocation.
 (After all, problems like climate change, resource and economic stress, war, do not exist in separate compartments but are all complexly interlinked.)